Cazpar/PaC-Pixel-Kingdom/README.md

 The scoring system has yet to be implemented.

 # Development
-This game was developed using the Java game development framework LibGDX.
-The game features the tween game engine, including a TileGrid for managing the game environment, a camera system for managing the game view.
+This game is being developed using the Java game development framework LibGDX.
+I will work on this whenever I have some new ideas or when I learn some new Structure/Design Pattern or other.

+## Ideas to be implemented
+* Collecting of resources
+* NPC's
+* A town
+* Different structures / obstacles
+* New Pathing (Maybe A* implementation)

 # Credits
 This game was developed by [Cazpar].